 - You are strongly encouraged to use our conference template for PowerPoint presentations.
 If you need to apply the template style to a file you already created, here’s a guide.

 - Include your program’s title and alphanumeric designation on the first page or first slide of your file.
 We recommend using AALL’s conference cover page.

 - Speaker/author name(s) should appear next.
 If submitting materials prepared in collaboration with other speakers, please include the names of all involved contributors.

 Good design can make all the difference.
+Seth Godin has some tips for PowerPoints.
 Your document or slides should have: